CrackedPoly/Rapimt/doc/device_compatibility.md

 # Be compatible with diverse devices

 Forwarding functions from different devices (switch, iptables, etc.) may have different format of configuration: topology, fib, forwarding actions.
-To perform network verification functions on them, we have to be compatible with those devices.
+To perform network verification functions on them, this library have to be compatible with those devices.

 So this is a guide about how to adapt to a new device.

 ## Decide how to get the configuration

 ## Parsing topology